How to Send Money to the US from Canada?

 What does a bank wire transfer cost?

 - Wire fee: A flat fee charged per transfer.
-Based on published rate schedules (June 2025), RBC charges from CAD $45, TD charges up to CAD $50, and CIBC charges up to CAD $80 for online wire transfers.
+Based on published rate schedules (as of May 2026), RBC charges from CAD $45, TD charges up to CAD $50, and CIBC charges up to CAD $80 for online wire transfers.

 - Exchange rate markup: Banks apply a margin of approximately 2% to 4% above the mid-market rate when converting CAD to USD.
 On a CAD $10,000 transfer, a 3% markup costs approximately CAD $300 on top of the wire fee.